Mona Hinton: Life in Queens, NY

 While working as a public school teacher, Mona would often invite students to her home on the weekends who were having difficulty with the topics.
-As she put it, this was “to introduce them to the concepts for the next week so they could cope.
+As she put it, this was "to introduce them to the concepts for the next week so they could cope.
 Milton would serve some milk and cookies and play music for them.
-It made such a difference in the lives of a lot of those children.”
-Mona credits her parents with helping her understand the value of education for improving one's life, noting, “My parents always believed in education and I mean they made it a very, very important part of our lives.”
+It made such a difference in the lives of a lot of those children."
+Mona credited her parents with helping her understand the value of education for improving one's life, noting: "My parents always believed in education and I mean they made it a very, very important part of our lives."

 She retired from teaching in 1977 to begin traveling with Milt again and was regularly invited to join him at the jazz parties and festivals where he performed during that time.
 She traveled throughout the U.S. and Europe, and attended multiple events at the White House.
 At the same time, she was active as a music contractor for Lena Horne, Quincy Jones, Sammy Davis Jr, the Mills Brothers, and others.
 She also continued in the field of education as a substitute teacher into the 1980s.